SrikalaB/device_simulator/README.md

     [SUCCESS] Completed writing row to file [datetime.datetime(2020, 11, 18, 17, 29), 5249.72, 1669.92, 3579.8, 'W']
     ```

-#### Using docker containers with docker-compose to run script flow
+### Method 2: Using docker containers with docker-compose to run simulation
 Setting up using docker compose lets you run the simulation and view the output files quickly
 - Clone the repo and cd into "device_simulator" folder
     - `$> git clone git@github.com:SrikalaB/device_simulator.git`